samkelleher/BackboneGithubSampleApplication/README.md

 Both Grunt and Bower can installed automatically by running the `npm install` command as above.

+### Building

+You can run the full unminified version by just opening the root [index.html](index.html).
+There is also a [/dist/](dist) directory that contains the full compiled version (minified css/js etc), this directory contains all the files needed to run the application.

+To regenrate this directory run `grunt build`.

+The debug template also always uses pre-compiled view templates from the auto-generated [js/templates.js](js/templates.js).
+The content of this file consists of all the un-compiled html views that are found in the [/views/](views) folder.

+You can manually force a template compilation by running `grunt jst`.
+Alternatively, if you simply run `grunt watch` when you start working on the application, the templates.js file will be regenerated automatically as soon as any changes to the view folder are made.

 ### Testing
 Unit and Integration tests can be performed separately.
 By default, only unit tests are performed.